vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

 This chapter covers occupancy models with subsampling.
 The motivating example are eDNA-based occupancy models.
+For examples, see Erickson et al. [(2019)](https://doi.org/10.1002/ieam.4155) or Mize et al. [(2019)](https://doi.org/10.1002/eap.1951) and the application of these models to a USFWS monitoring program.
+These two examples are described in the next chapter.
 Specifically, those with three levels: Site-level occupancy; Sample-level capture probabilities; and Molecular-level detection probabilities.
-However, these models orated with ecological models with three-levels (e.g. sites, samples, and sub-samples) and this chapter could readily be applied to these models as well.
+However, these models originated with ecological models with three-levels (e.g. sites, samples, and sub-samples) and this chapter could readily be applied to these models as well.

 The chapter includes a brief overview and background on eDNA.
 Then, the chapter covers the statistical challenges of occupancy models.